Bunli

 Key Takeaways

-1. Command Organization: Hierarchical structure for complex CLIs
+1. Command Organization: Flat command structure with options for complex CLIs

 2. External Integration: Working with existing tools and commands